Arjun614/Convex-hull/README.md

-    * Simply pass a list of points to a static method named '  getConvexHullPoints ( ArrayList<Point> points )  ' and this method will return an arraylist of convexhull points which can then be used in whatever ways.
+    * Simply pass a list of points to a static method named getConvexHullPoints( ArrayList<Point> points ) and this method will return an arraylist of convexhull points which can then be used in whatever ways.

     * Point is a static inner class in ConvexHullUtil class.